 Take A Walk In The Past...

 Native wild coffee plants thrive in the shady areas under the trees.
-The plant produces small red berries that contain two seeds and birds in the area feed on those seeds.
-Wild coffee berries were once brewed into coffee by early settlers, however they do not contain caffeine.
+The plant produces small red berries that contain two seeds, and birds in the area feed on those seeds.
+Wild coffee berries were once brewed into coffee by early settlers; however, the berries do not contain caffeine.

-If you look on the shaded branches of the oaks in the hammock, you will see ferns growing in their bark.
-These are known as resurrection ferns, they become dry and brown during drought conditions and green in rainy season.
+If you look at the shaded branches of the oaks in the hammock, you will see ferns growing in their bark.
+These are known as resurrection ferns.
+They become dry and brown during drought conditions and green in the rainy season.

 Take time to stop, look, listen, and contemplate the people who lived here and traveled the same path for thousands of years as you pass through the landscape of... the Real Florida.